steadybit/docs-public/content/installation-platform/3-advanced-configuration.md

 You can use an OpenID Connect compatible authentication provider for user authentication.

-By default every user is assigned the `user` role, for a user to become `admin`, the attribute `chaosmesh:role` with value `admin` must be included in the oidc token.
+> The first user to login will be assigned the `ADMIN` role, all other will be assigned the `USER` role.
+The roles can be changed by an admin user via the UI.

 | Environment Variable                            | Required  | Description
 |-------------------------------------------------|-----------|------------